reconjohn/residential/syntax/stat.md

 </div>

-Having verified that there is geographical pattern of the solar house rate, there might be related or shared factors in socioeconomic characteristics in the same region.
+Having verified that there is a spatial pattern of the residential solar rate, there might be related or shared factors in socioeconomic and housing characteristics in the same region.
 Housing, economy, social inequality variables show correlations pairwise in the figure below.

 <div class="figure" style="text-align: center">